keiran-rowell/keiran-rowell.github.io/_posts/2023-06-14-nitrogen-fixation.md

 *Nitrogen fixation is a subject I was taught about ever since high school chemistry, where the [Haber process](https://chem.libretexts.org/Bookshelves/Physical_and_Theoretical_Chemistry_Textbook_Maps/Supplemental_Modules_(Physical_and_Theoretical_Chemistry)/Equilibria/Le_Chateliers_Principle/The_Haber_Process) was [part of the curriculum on equilibria](https://educationstandards.nsw.edu.au/wps/portal/nesa/11-12/stage-6-learning-areas/stage-6-science/chemistry-2017/content/2267).
 The book that most influenced this current post is [The Alchemy of Air](https://www.penguinrandomhouse.com/books/73464/the-alchemy-of-air-by-thomas-hager-author-of-the-demon-under-the-microscope/), which details the life of Fritz Haber and Carl Bosch.*

 Carl Bosch was an industrialist unafraid to apply the highest pressures and the wildest materials in the search for a new catalyst.
 Bosch guided the German chemical conglomerates in 1930s that provided Germany chemical supplies (BASF and Bayer were denazified after WWII and thrive to this day).
 When the Nazis began to dictate to industry, Bosch was removed from his positions for speaking up against anti-Semitism.
 Fritz Haber was zealously loyal to imperial Germany, developing many horrific chemical warfare gases; a loyalty that horrified his pacifist wife who took her life following Haber's gas attacks on the battlefield, and ended up meaning nothing to the ascendant Nazi regime which attempted to erase his legacy because he was Jewish.
-Bosch and Haber were also involved in the early pushes for a synthetic dye industry (a subject for a later post).
+Bosch and Haber were also involved in the early pushes for a synthetic dye industry (*a subject for a later post*).

 ---

-### N≡N: The strongest bond in the air
+### N≡N: the strongest bond in the air

 Nitrogen gas (N<sub>2</sub>) is the most common molecule in the atmosphere (~80%), yet it sits there inert, each nitrogen atom strongly bound to the other.
 Because each nitrogen atom requires 3 electrons, the surrounding oxygen atoms can't easily fulfil nitrogen's bonding requirements since they only have 2 unpaired electrons, so the N≡N triple bond dominates the air.
 When nitrogen-oxygen bonds are made (mostly in car engines), the molecules that are formed (NO<sub>x</sub>) are at the top of the list of atmospheric pollutants.